 Nasacort and Flonase are two name-brand allergy medications.
 They’re corticosteroid drugs that can reduce inflammation caused by allergies.
 With so many allergy medications on the market, it can be hard to tell your options apart.
 Here’s what you need to know about how Nasacort and Flonase are similar and different.

-Both Nasacort and Flonase are used to treat symptoms of allergic rhinitis.
+Both Nasacort and Flonase are used to treat symptoms of allergic rhinitis, which is often simply called allergies.
 This condition causes inflammation of the lining of the nose.
 You may recognize it by the sneezing and stuffy, runny, or itchy nose it causes.
 These symptoms can be seasonal (occurring during certain seasons, such as spring) or perennial (occurring throughout the year).